Konstantin Tserpitsky

-Konstantin V Tserpitsky (December 11, 1849 – November 14, 1905) was a Russian commander, lieutenant general, participant in the campaigns of 1873, 1875–1876, 1878 and 1880 in Turkestan, the Chinese campaign of 1900-1901 and the Russo-Japanese War of 1904-1905.
-He distinguished himself during the suppression of the Boxer Uprising (1900-1901).
+Konstantin Vikentyevich Tserpitsky (December 11, 1849 – November 14, 1905) was a Russian commander, lieutenant general, participant in the campaigns of 1873, 1875–1876, 1878 and 1880 in Turkestan, the Chinese campaign of 1900–1901 and the Russo-Japanese War of 1904–1905.
+He distinguished himself during the suppression of the Boxer Uprising (1900–1901).
 Brother of General Tserpitsky V.V., who died during the defense of Port Arthur.

 Biography

-Tserpitsky came from hereditary noblemen of the Grodno province.
+Tserpitsky came from hereditary noblemen of the Grodno Governorate.

 He graduated from the 2nd St. Petersburg Military Gymnasium (1865) and the 1st Pavlovsk Military School (1867).

 He participated in campaigns in Turkestan in 1873, 1875–1876, 1878 and 1880.

-In 1875 - captain of the 3rd West Siberian Line Battalion.
+In 1875 – captain of the 3rd West Siberian Line Battalion.

-C 1875 - major, from 1879 - lieutenant colonel, from 1882 - colonel.
+From 1875 – major, from 1879 – lieutenant colonel, from 1882 – colonel.

-In the years 1887–1892. - Commander of the 85th Vyborg Infantry Regiment.
+In the years 1887–1892 – Commander of the 85th Vyborg Infantry Regiment.

-C 1892 - commander of the 37th Yekaterinburg Infantry Regiment.
+From 1892 – commander of the 37th Yekaterinburg Infantry Regiment.

-From 1895 - major general, from 1900 - lieutenant general.
+From 1895 – major general, from 1900 – lieutenant general.

 Member of the Chinese campaign.
 After the capture of Beijing in August 1900 by European allied forces, General Tserpitsky, as part of General Stackelberg, took part in the siege of the Beitan fortress (12 kilometers from Tongu) at the head of one of the two assault columns.
 On September 7, 1900, a detachment led by Tserpitsky occupied the railway station.
 Beitan station, which served as the beginning of a general assault, which ended on the same day with the capture of all the forts of the fortress.

 On September 11, Tserpitsky again set off on a campaign, towards Lutai, with the goal of occupying the Chinese railway Tonka-Shanghai-Huan-Yingkou.
-Occupying w. d.
-Tanshan station, on September 14, Tserpitsky received a letter from the commandant of the Shanghai-Guan fortress in which he agreed to all the conditions for the surrender of the fortress to the Russians.
+Occupying Tanshan railway station, on September 14, Tserpitsky received a letter from the commandant of the Shanghai-Guan fortress in which he agreed to all the conditions for the surrender of the fortress to the Russians.
 On September 15, Tserpitsky's detachment set off to occupy Shanghaihauan on two trains.
 On September 19, 1900, during the final operations to destroy small detachments, General Tserpitsky captured Shanghai Shanghai on the border with Manchuria.

 On October 26, 1900, Major General Tserpitsky was appointed head of the South Manchurian detachment.